2023-07-14 10:02:13

 Astronauts in danger

-The researchers want to know if the absence or near absence of gravity could have potentially serious physiological consequences for the health of astronauts.
+The researchers want to know if the absence or near absence of gravity might have potentially serious physiological consequences for the health of astronauts.
 Indeed, like Thomas Pesquet, astronauts generally have to spend nearly six months on board the International Space Station.

 Small vertebrates are less likely than humans to survive in space, according to a study conducted on the ISS in 2016 and published by the Japanese Space Agency in Scientific Reports.
 They started losing bone density almost as soon as they arrived.
-According to other research, these consequences had been evaluated at about twenty days in humans.
+According to other research, these consequences had been evaluated at regarding twenty days in humans.

 Spatial seasickness in fish